status-im/nimbus-eth2/docs/the_nimbus_book/src/beacon_node.md

      --count                   Number of deposits to generate.
      --wallet                  An existing wallet ID.
 If not specified, a new wallet will be created.
-     --out-deposits-dir        Output folder for validator keystores and deposits.
+     --out-validatorss-dir     Output folder for validator keystores and deposits.
      --out-secrets-dir         Output folder for randomly generated keystore passphrases.
      --dont-send               By default, all created deposits are also immediately sent to the validator deposit contract.
 You can use this option to prevent this behavior.
 Use the